CONDITIONS

 Optional hormone blood tests if irregular cycles or perimenopause is suspected

-Keeping a symptom diary or using a period tracking app can be extremely helpful for diagnosis and treatment planning.
+Keeping a symptom diary or using a period tracking app can be very helpful for diagnosis and treatment planning.

-At Happiher, we provide individualised treatment plans that target both physical and emotional symptoms.
-Various methods can ease PMS symptoms, including complementary and alternative medicines like yoga, meditation, and herbal supplements.
+At Happiher we provide individualised treatment plans that address both physical and emotional symptoms.
+Various methods can help PMS symptoms including complementary and alternative medicines like yoga, meditation and herbal supplements.

-While there is no cure for PMS, various strategies can help manage symptoms effectively.
-Implementing lifestyle changes, such as regular exercise, a healthy diet, and sufficient sleep, can significantly alleviate PMS symptoms.
-Engaging in physical activities like walking, swimming, or yoga can reduce stress and improve mood, while a balanced diet rich in whole foods can stabilize blood sugar levels and reduce bloating.
+There is no cure for PMS but various strategies can help manage symptoms.
+Implementing lifestyle changes like regular exercise, healthy diet and enough sleep can significantly reduce PMS symptoms.
+Engaging in physical activities like walking, swimming or yoga can reduce stress and improve mood while a balanced diet rich in whole foods can stabilise blood sugar levels and reduce bloating.

-Hormonal birth control is another effective option for some women.
-By regulating menstrual cycles and stabilizing hormone levels, birth control can reduce the severity of PMS symptoms.
-It’s essential to consult with a healthcare provider to determine the best type of birth control for individual needs.
+Hormonal birth control is another option for some women.
+By regulating menstrual cycles and stabilizing hormone levels birth control can reduce PMS symptoms.
+Consult with a healthcare provider to determine the best type of birth control for you.

-Dietary supplements, such as calcium, vitamin B6, and omega-3 fatty acids, may also help relieve PMS symptoms.
-While more research is needed to confirm their effectiveness, these supplements can support overall health and well-being.
-Always consult with a healthcare provider before starting any new supplements to ensure they are safe and appropriate for your specific needs.
+Dietary supplements like calcium, vitamin B6 and omega 3 fatty acids may also help with PMS symptoms.
+While more research is needed to confirm their effectiveness these supplements can support overall health and wellbeing.
+Always consult with a healthcare provider before starting any new supplements to ensure they are safe and suitable for you.

 Lifestyle Support

-Incorporating regular exercise, a balanced diet, and adequate sleep can significantly improve your overall well-being.
-Practices like yoga and meditation can also relieve PMS symptoms by reducing stress and promoting relaxation.
+Regular exercise, balanced diet and enough sleep can improve your overall wellbeing.
+Yoga and meditation can also relieve PMS symptoms by reducing stress and promoting relaxation.

 Dietary Supplements and PMS

-Certain dietary supplements, such as calcium and magnesium, have been shown to help alleviate PMS symptoms.
-Herbal supplements can relieve symptoms, but it's crucial to consult healthcare professionals to regulate herbal supplements due to potential interactions with other medications and possible side effects.
-Around half of women who seek relief from PMS also have another health problem that may worsen before their period.
+Some dietary supplements like calcium and magnesium have been shown to help with PMS symptoms.
+Herbal supplements can relieve symptoms but it’s essential to consult healthcare professionals to regulate herbal supplements due to potential interactions with other medications and possible side effects.
+Half of women who seek relief from PMS also have another health condition that worsens before their period.

 Medical Treatments

-For those who need additional support, medical treatments are available.
-Over-the-counter medications can be an accessible option for managing pain, such as cramps and headaches.
-Over-the-counter pain relievers can help lessen physical symptoms of PMS.
-If these remedies are ineffective, consulting a healthcare provider is essential for further guidance.
+For those who need extra support medical treatments are available.
+Over the counter medications can be an accessible option for pain management like cramps and headaches.
+Over the counter pain relievers can help with physical symptoms of PMS.
+If these don’t work consult a healthcare provider for further guidance.

 Lifestyle Support

-Most women experience symptoms of premenstrual syndrome (PMS) at various points in their lives, and lifestyle changes can significantly help manage these symptoms.
+Most women experience symptoms of premenstrual syndrome (PMS) at some point in their lives and lifestyle changes can help manage these symptoms.

 Regular exercise